Crunch-io/ta-da/static/oas/README.md

 As such, many oas editors give you error messages (best case) or try to automatically strip trailing slashes (worst case). **Please ensure your final documentation includes trailing slashes** so that endpoint testing doesn't fail.

 * Request model and example: Every endpoint should contain a request model and working example.
-These models and envelopes **SHOULD INCLUDE the shoji envelope** so they are testable.

 * Response model and example: Every endpoint should contain a response model and example.
-These models and envelopes **SHOULD NOT INCLUDE the shoji envelope** so they are more human-readable.

 * Error responses: instead of duplicating common 401 and other error responses over and over again on every endpoint description, we will document error responses in the overview section and only focus on success responses on each endpoint.